-- They may avoid shaking hands
+- They will avoid any contact such as shaking hands

 DURING A TENANCY

 - wash your hands with soap and water often – do this for at least 20 seconds

 - always wash your hands when you get home or into work

 - use hand sanitiser gel if soap and water are not available